d3v3l0/gtwiwtg/README.md

 GTWIWTG is a tiny library for creating and using generators.

-If you have never heard of generators before, let offer a definition.
+If you have never heard of generators before, let me offer a definition.

 A generator is an object that can produce a series of values, one value at a time.
 Generators sometimes convenient when you want to